 5.1.4.3.5.2 XML component

-The element that shall allow to set the validation time to a certain instant different from current time shall be the dss2:UseVerificationTime element instance of dss2:UseVerificationTimeType specified in clause 4.3.25.2 of [1].
+The element that shall allow to set the validation time to a certain instant different from current time shall be the dss2:UseVerificationTime element instance of dss2:UseVerificationTimeType specified in clause 4.3.25.2 of DSS-X core v2.0 [1].

 The value of dss2:SpecificTime child element shall be expressed as Coordinated Universal Time (UTC): its value shall contain year with four digits, month, day, hour, minute, second (without decimal fraction) and the UTC designator "Z".
 The time scale shall be based on the second.